Trolley Scan(Pty) Ltd

 a Trolleyponder RFIDmodule transponder made from commercial parts which

+requires only 1 MILLIWATT to operate and still uses a dipole.
 This power is for fully working transponders and is so low on power requirements, that a 100 watt light bulb uses the equivalent power of 400 000 of the new Trolleyponder modules transponder.
 The major impact of low power is two fold, namely - Below is a graph showing how sensitivity impacts range and energising power.
 WERP(watts) is the product of the power from the transmitter in the reader multiplied by the gain of the transmit antenna.
 A matched dipole has a gain of 1.6 and a 6 element Yagi antenna has a gain of 15. |

 Order a complete system using 250 microwatt EcochipTag